basilegithub/Multiple-Polynomial-Quadratic-Sieve-C/README.txt

 Here are the next steps:

-- I still have to implement many features : choose how many cpu are used for sieving, adding gaussian elimination and block Lanczos algorithms for the linear algebra step, use double large prime variation.
+- I still have to implement many features : adding gaussian elimination and block Lanczos algorithms for the linear algebra step, use double large prime variation.

 - I have to continue cleaning up the code.